NeilJustice/ZenUnitAndMetalMock/README.md

    Specify -1 to repeat forever the running of all tests.
 --random
    Run test classes, tests, and value-parameterized test cases in a random order.
---random-seed=<32BitUnsignedInteger>
+--random-seed=<S>
-   Sets the random seed which sets the test ordering for --random and sets the sequence of values returned by the ZenUnit::Random<T>
+   Sets the random seed to unsigned integer S which sets the test ordering for --random and sets the sequence of values returned by the ZenUnit::Random<T>
    family of random-value-generating functions.
    The default random seed is the number of seconds since 1970-01-01 00:00:00 UTC.